Evacuations underway in Laurentian towns as dike threatens to burst | CBC News

 On its website, the municipality of Chute-Saint-Philippe said the evacuation was deemed necessary after an inspection found that the Morier dike could burst.

-According to the Quebec Ministry of the Environment website, the Morier dike was built in 1954.
+According to the Quebec Environment Ministry website, the Morier dike was built in 1954.
 It is 16 metres high and has a storage capacity of more than 100,000 Olympic-sized swimming pools.

-Sûreté du Québec (SQ) spokesperson Marc Tessier said police and firefighters are going door-to-door to give people information, and evacuated areas will still be patrolled.
+Sûreté du Québec spokesperson Marc Tessier said police and firefighters are going door to door to give people information, and evacuated areas will still be patrolled.

-Public Safety Minister François Bonnardel said he was aware of the alert in force.
+Public Security Minister François Bonnardel said he was aware of the alert in force.

 with files from Lauren McCallum and Radio-Canada